 - Gastrointestinal Parasites – Parasites can cause diarrhea and interfere with the digestion of foods.
 Stools may be very loose and light yellow in consistency.
 A foul smell can also be an indicator of parasites.

-What should you do if your cat’s poop is yellow?
+5 things to do if your cat’s poop is yellow

 If you notice your cat has yellow poop, here are some things you can do to investigate or remedy the problem:

-- Cats can carry gastrointestinal parasites.
+Cats can carry gastrointestinal parasites.
 Talk to your vet about deworming medication.
 This is especially important for indoor/outdoor kitties who may be at higher risk for contracting parasites.
-Cats should also be treated with flea preventatives to prevent tapeworms.
+Cats should also be treated with flea preventatives to prevent tapeworms and other worms.

 When to see a vet for yellow cat poop